 There will be two in-class midterms that cover material from lecture, the assigned readings and homework.
-One midterm will be held in early-to-mid October and the other in early-to-mid November.
-The dates for the midterm exams will be announced two weeks ahead of time.
+The first midterm will be held on Friday, October 7, and the second midterm will be held on Wednesday, November 9.

-A cumulative final examination will be given during the university's examination period on December 16, 2015.
+A cumulative final examination will be given during the university's examination period on Wednesday, December 14, 2016 from 2:00-3:45 in our usual classroom.